- Class: Amphibia

 Stay tuned.
 Chinese giant salamanders will be a part of the new Sanford Children’s Zoo at the San Diego Zoo, scheduled to open in 2021.

 Save the giant salamanders!
-It's clear that this Critically Endangered species needs all the help it can get.
-While laws and policies may help its plight, consumers also play a crucial role in the species' conservation.
-Don't fuel the demand for them by consuming their meat or using their body parts as a folk remedy.
-With a little help, this ancient species can rebound and thrive again beneath the rushing waters of China's mountain river systems.
+It's clear that this Critically Endangered salamander needs all the help it can get.
+While laws and policies may help its plight, consumers also play a crucial role in the its conservation.
+Don't fuel the demand for them by consuming their meat or using their body parts as a remedy.
+With a little help, this ancient salamander can rebound and thrive again beneath the rushing waters of China's mountain river systems.